IBM/aspera-cli/README.md

 This creates a sample configuration file: `$HOME/.aspera/aslmcli/config.yaml`

-For Faspex, Shares, Node (including ATS (Aspera Transfer Service)), Console, only username/password and url are required (either on command line, or from config file).
+For Faspex, Shares, Node (including ATS, Aspera Transfer Service), Console, only username/password and url are required (either on command line, or from config file).
 Just fill-in url and credentials in the configuration file (section: default), and then you can start